hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Let's promote the "orange" to "apple" to solve that, right?

 [20:09:58](#16605941981322sXwnU:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Not a correct analogy í ½í¸‰
+Not a correct analogy ğŸ˜‰

 [20:10:11](#16605942111323mpOAd:gitter.im) <dockimbel>:
 I think we should remove those math ops and rename the type to `array!`, so that people will stop misusing it.

 [20:10:38](#16605942381324SAXyH:gitter.im) <dockimbel>:
-> Not a correct analogy í ½í¸‰
+> Not a correct analogy ğŸ˜‰

 Prove that it's not correct.